 But what does that even mean!?

 The best way to explain inbound marketing is by comparing it to traditional, outbound marketing.
 It might have a fancy name, but outbound advertising is something we’re all incredibly familiar with: TV and radio ads, flyers, catalogues, magazine and newspaper ads, billboards, cold calls, weekly newsletters, pop ups – all that attention grabby stuff.
-It’s basically a just a company using marketing tactics to desperately reach a consumer, any consumer.
+It’s basically just a company using marketing tactics to desperately reach a consumer, any consumer.

 And here’s the thing about outbound marketing: it’s damn expensive and pretty low yield.
 Think of how much ad space alone costs, let alone the costs involved in actually coming up with a decent campaign!
 Marketing budgets in outbound are requiring more and more money.
 Actually, if you really want to scare yourself, take a look at some of the stats over at WebpageFX, where they’ve broken down some of those expenses for you.